 I have a B.A. in Journalism from the University of Texas at El Paso and a M.A. in History from New Mexico State University.
 In my professional career I was a journalist for daily newspapers in Texas and New Mexico and a high school teacher before retiring in 2011.
 As a high school teacher in El Paso, Texas, I taught Journalism, English, World Geography, World History, United States History, Advanced Placement U.S. History and Dual Credit (college level) U.S. History.
 Additionally, I tutored all levels of Social Studies four days a week.
 From 2003-2011 99.8% of my students passed the state standardized test with 67% receiving Commended Status.
 I believe education is the key to a successful life and I always try to express my appreciation and love of my subjects to my students.
 In my spare time I volunteer as a docent at the Bob Bullock Texas State History Museum.
 I enjoy reading, and watching professional and college sports on TV.
 Since retiring I have participated in numerous 5K running/walking events for local, state, and national charities.

-UT El Paso - BA, Journalism
+Undergraduate Degree: UT El Paso - Bachelor in Arts, Journalism

-New Mexico State University - MA, History
+Graduate Degree: New Mexico State University - Master of Arts, History

 What is your teaching philosophy?